Far-right groups move online conversations from social media to chat apps — and out of view of law enforcement

 The followers now appear fragmented, in part because they can no longer look to “instructions” from Trump now that he has been banned from Twitter, said the aide, who spoke on the condition of anonymity because of the matter’s sensitivity.

 The fragmentary information included plans by the Three Percenters, a far-right militia-style group, to come to Washington, D.C., armed, and mentions of bombs and explosives, but most of the information was not specific about dates or locations, the aide said.
-They did not specify which platforms but most of the information was not specific about dates, locations or platforms, the aide said.

 On Wednesday night, following his impeachment, Trump released a video statement condemning the violence seen at the U.S. Capitol.
 It “landed like a dud” among his followers, said Chris Sampson, chief of research at the Terror Asymmetrics Project on Strategy, Tactics and Radical Ideologies, a defense research institute.
 He pointed to a post shared widely on Telegram that said, “Trump betrayed the patriots by accepting defeat.
 The only way to save America is war.
 Full-blown Holy war.”

-Jenna Johnson and Matthew LaPlante contributed to this report.
+Jenna Johnson, Matthew LaPlante and Heather Kelly contributed to this report.